syncfusion-content/asp.netwebforms-docs/aspnet/PivotGauge/Scales.md

 ## Adding Scale

-Scale can be added within the PivotGauge control as an array.
+Scale can be added within the PivotGauge control.

 {% highlight html %}